 Automated Testing (unit/integration) is an integral part of any agile development process.
 However a project with significant logic housed in database code creates severe constraints to writing unit level tests, especially if it is large, complex and depend on data.
 We will explore the TST framework and a few ideas for writing and maintaining good tests for database code.

-Unit testing goes hand in hand with other agile practices, so starting to write tests is a stepping-stone for organizations wanting to go agile.
-The road is long, but is worth taking.
 In this article, Gil Zilberfeld cover tips on what to expect, and steps to take when starting out in order to make unit testing a part of development life.
+11

 Rajneesh Namta shares his thoughts, experiences, and some of the critical lessons learned while implementing software test automation on a recent Agile project.
 5

 Testing is a major activity in any development lifecycle.
 If we want to effectively use it, the ease of testing should be addressed from the early stages of building the system.
 5